Structured Essay Support: Literature and Films

 I liked the clear and easy to understand guidance on how to structure an essay and also how to structure each paragraph.
 I feel that it gives students a very good introduction into how to write an essay in German for the first time.

 Helps students understand what is expected of them in their essays.

 Well put together and organised, and that the exercises are clearly supposed to build up a student's learning and ability to tackle the essays on the literary text/film.I really liked the reminder sections on giving opinions and how to plan an essay, especially as some students struggle with this in English, never mind a foreign language!

-What do teachers have to say about this resource?
+What do teachers say about this resource?
 (7896)

 This is an excellent teaching and learning resource which addresses many aspects in detail that can be useful to answer on the cultural topic for the A level Spanish specification.